rsinghlab/pyaging/README.md

 ## 📝 To-Do List

+- [ ] Incorporate more murine DNA methylation clocks
 - [ ] Integrate scAge and scRNAseq clocks (and datasets)
-- [ ] Incorporate murine DNA methylation and proteomic clocks (and datasets)
+- [ ] Incorporate proteomic clocks (and datasets)

 ## ❓ Can't find an aging clock?